isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1385.md

  - Direct Purchase

-## Vendor Information

- Company name:WEB IMP PTE LTD<br>Web URL: https://www.webimp.com.sg/ <br>Contact Hotline: 63346659 <br>Contact Email: sales@webimp.com.sg

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.

 <script src="/jquery/resize-tables.js"></script>